django-authlib - Authentication utils for Django¶

 Added the option to create admin users during admin OAuth if one doesn’t exist already.
 The

-setting should be set to the Python path of a callable receiving the request and the email address; this callable can (but doesn’t have to) create a new user for the email address if one doesn’t exist already.
+ADMIN_OAUTH_CREATE_USER_CALLBACKsetting should be set to the Python path of a callable receiving the request and the email address; this callable can (but doesn’t have to) create a new user for the email address if one doesn’t exist already.
 The default is to not create any users.
-AddingADMIN_OAUTH_CREATE_USER_CALLBACK = "authlib.admin_oauth.views.create_superuser"
+AddingADMIN_OAUTH_CREATE_USER_CALLBACK = "authlib.admin_oauth.views.create_superuser"makes creation of new superuser accounts automatic.

 0.14 (2023-03-21)¶